motcodes/use-media/README.md

 # updated use-media for react 17+

 `useMedia` React sensor hook that tracks state of a CSS media query.
+This is a fork from @stremich use-media

 ## Install